v-scornell/MD-101T00-ManagingModernDesktops/Instructions/Labs/0901-Managing Windows 10 security and feature updates.md

 ### Scenario

 You have been asked to configure Update Rings in Intune to manage Windows update settings.
 Devices should be configured to be in the Semi-Annual channel and Feature updates deferred 45 days after release.
-You would like to test the settings using SEA-WS3.
+You would like to test the settings using SEA-WS2.

 #### Task 1: Verify current update settings for a single device

-1. On **SEA-WS3**, sign in as as **Aaron Nicholls** with the PIN **102938**.
+1. On **SEA-WS2**, sign in as as **Diego Siciliani** with the PIN **102938**.
 2. Select **Start**, and then select the **Settings** icon.
 3. In **Settings**, select **Update & Security**.
 4. Select **Delivery Optimization**.